 Frequently Asked Questions

 Q1.
-Can drinking tea cause acid reflux?
+Drinking tea causes acid reflux?

 The answer to “is tea acidic” is: According to popular beliefs, tea causes acidity.
 We cannot say that all are acidic but most of them are mildly acidic.
-For people who are suffering from acid reflux, and an herbal is a good option as it is not acidic.
+For people who are suffering from acid reflux, and a herbal is a good option as it is not acidic.

 1. Try to cut down the brewing time.